 - Pre-approval is required before starting the supervision process with someone who is not an CC-AASP.
 Without pre-approval, these hours may not count toward certification.

-3. Determine which route to certification is for you:
+3. Determine which route to certification is for you.
+Click on the links below to download the appropriate application form.

 Standard Application Requirements